-I am under no illusion about that.
-Cerebral Palsy is a developmental disorder in which physical functioning can deteriorate prematurely as a result of poor mechanical efficiency.
+Sadly, cerebral palsy is a developmental disorder in which physical functioning can deteriorate prematurely as a result of poor mechanical efficiency.
 Since I didn’t have this physical problem before and I do now, it is clearly a progressive disorder, but one that we can easily prepare for.
-I am lucky that because my Cerebral Palsy is mild, my physical problems haven’t presented sooner.

-Cerebral Palsy charities like Scope and UCP seem to be more informed about the problems associated with the condition, more than the medical profession are.
+Charities like Scope and UCP seem to be more informed about the problems associated with cerebral palsy, more than the medical profession are.
 There is no medical help or guidance about cerebral palsy progression past the age of 18 and the information already out there on how we will all age with the condition is very limited.
-It would be interesting to hear from anyone in their 60’s + who are still living with the condition.